 Looking for the best audiophile headphones for metal, classic rock, prog and punk?
 Then you’ve come to the right place.
-Whether you’re a lover of Led Zeppelin, Deep Purple, Yes, Slipknot or Foo Fighters, then high-grade audiophile headphones are the treat your ears deserve.
+No matter what your taste in music, investing in the best audiophile headphones will be the treat your ears deserve.
 It’s time to bin those bargain buds and get serious.

 High-end headphones come in various guises.
-Over-ear models can be closed- or open-backed and designed for listening at home, many audiophile models tend to be wired rather than wireless.
+Over-ear models can be closed or open-backed and designed for listening at home, and many audiophile models tend to be wired rather than wireless.

 There are premium Bluetooth wireless models too, which can be used at home or out and about with A.N.C (Active Noise Cancelling).
 Then there’s in-ear monitors, which feature precision drivers for absolute clarity.
 Like Hi-Fi over-ears, they’re thin on the feature front, but we’re fine with that.

 When higher-fidelity is the goal, certain aspects of the music listening experience become important.
 Mid-range detail is favoured over bass, while the ability to discern space and air in a recording is a prize in itself.
 What we’re looking for is a smooth, accurate (as far as we can tell) tonal balance, plus high resolution detail and a generally open sound.